h3av3nn/hvnejs/README.md

 <br />

-Hi, i'm HeaveNejs, a passionate self-taught full stack web developer from Turkey. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, i'm HeaveNejs, a passionate self-taught full stack web developer from Turkey.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 I am also an open-source enthusiast and maintained.